Randall Library

-The Randall Library is a public library at 19 Crescent Street in Stow, Massachusetts.
-In 1851 John Witt Randall, a notable naturalist, poet, and art collector, donated his collection of 700 books to form a library and left a bequest in his will to construct the current library building and to fund a permanent trust.
+The Randall Library is a public library in Stow, Massachusetts.
 The library is part of the Minuteman Library Network.

+Early history

+John Witt Randall, a poet and naturalist who inherited a family farm in Stow, died without a will in 1892.
+His sister, Belinda Lull Randall, inherited his estate.
+She donated $25,000 to the town of Stow for the construction of a new library building.
+The library was built in 1893 and dedicated in February 1894 as the Randall Library.

 Architecture

 The library building was designed by the architect George G. Adams in the Richardsonian Romanesque style and built in 1893 by the contractor, A. P. Powers.
 A large addition was built in 1976.
 In 2021, town voters passed a major renovation project to demolish and rebuild the 1976 addition and restore parts of the historic 1800s section of the library.
+The library had a soft re-open in March 2026 and a grand re-opening in May, 2026.